Life (humor magazine)

 Life was an American humor and general-interest magazine launched in 1883.
-Published from 1883 as a weekly transitioning to a monthly after the 1929 Wall Street Crash), was known for the contributions from illustrators and cartoonists such as Charles Dana Gibson and Norman Rockwell.
+Published initially as a weekly, and transitioning to monthly during the Great Depression, it featured contributions from prominent illustrators and cartoonists such as Charles Dana Gibson and Norman Rockwell.

-The magazine was purchased in 1936 by Henry Luce and a separate magazine also called Life (stylized as LIFE) was launched as the first all-photographic American news magazine.
+The magazine was purchased and shut down in 1936 by Henry Luce and replaced by a new magazine also called Life, launched as the first all-photographic American news magazine.